danielgp/informator.Tomcat/README.md

 # informator.Tomcat
-Expose few precious informations about Java and Tomcat in JSON format
+Expose few precious information about Java and Tomcat in JSON format